raiinybo-titirat/data-science-bootcamp-8/README.md

 - Essential Python for Data Analyst
 - Dashboard

-You can find me on linkin : https://www.linkedin.com/in/titirat-ittinonmongkol-607076114/
+You can find me on linkedin : https://www.linkedin.com/in/titirat-ittinonmongkol-607076114/